rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Alternatively, a publisher MAY decide to simply reject an on-change subscription if the scope of the subscription contains objects for which on-change is not supported.
 In the case of a configured subscription, the publisher MAY suspend the subscription.

-## Combined period and on-change subscriptions
+## Combined periodic and on-change subscriptions

-A single subscription may created to generate notifications both when changes occur and when changes occur.
+A single subscription may created to generate notifications both when changes occur and on a periodic cadence.
 Such subscriptions are equivalent to having separate periodic and on-change subscriptions on the same path, except that they share the same subscription-id and filter paths.

 ## Streaming Update Examples